Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Conclusion

 \section{Conclusion}

-We considered the problem of determining whether a given uncoded scheme is optimal for multiuser joint source-channel coding.
+We considered the problem of determining whether a given uncoded scheme is optimal for multiuser joint source channel coding.
 It was shown that for both broadcast and multiple-access in the Gaussian setting, matching occurs naturally under certain general conditions.
 Our approach differs from the more conventional approach in that instead of attempting to find explicit outer bound and inner bound then compare them, our focus is on the critical conditions that make the outer bound hold with equality.
-This approach has a decoupling effect which tremendously simplifies the overall task.
-As future work, we plan to extend and generalize this approach to explore matching in other channel networks.
+This approach has a decoupling effect which significantly simplifies the overall task.
+As future work, we plan to extend and generalize this approach to explore matching in other channel networks, and also for more general hybrid digital-analog schemes, for example, in the simple setting considered in \cite{TianShamai:08,TianShamai:11}.